yethee/BiplaneEnumBundle/README.md

 This bundle provides a typed enumeration for your Symfony2 project.

-**Note:** This branch is compatible with Symfony 2.1.
-Use the 1.0.x branch when using 2.0.x versions of Symfony.
+**Note:** For Symfony 2.0.x, you need to use the 1.0.0 release of the bundle.

 ### Features